14th-ndn-hackathon/14th-ndn-hackathon.github.io/index.md

 title: Welcome to the 13th NDN Hackathon
 ---

 We are hosting a three-day NDN Hackathon (March 25-27, 2022).
 The event is open and FREE to participate in and winners will receive exciting prizes!
 This event targets all levels of participants and, particularly for beginners, will be an excellent opportunity to get started with NDN.

-{% comment %}

-Register for the hackathon [here](https://www.eventbrite.com/e/12th-ndn-hackathon-registration-124210678483).
+Register for the hackathon [here](https://www.eventbrite.com/e/13th-ndn-hackathon-registration-277692564937).

-{% endcomment %}
+This year we are encouraging people to take a look at the [5 exciting categories](http://13th-ndn-hackathon.named-data.net/hacks.html) of NDN applications we are planning to work on, but as always, we will be considering cool hacks submitted from participants that want to work on them!

 We particularly encourage projects that: